XuewenWangUGA/MacroHapCaller/README.md

 V0.3

 ## Environment
-the Java run enviroment is needed, which is installed in most computer.
-You may just need to update it to the lastest version.
+The Java run environment is needed, which is installed in most computer.
+You may just need to update it to the latest version.
 The Latest LTS Java 21 or higher is recommended.

 Step 1.
 Go to the Orcale website, download and unzip the file https://download.oracle.com/java/21/latest/jdk-21_linux-x64_bin.tar.gz ;

-Step 2. add the path to your unzipped Java bin directory before running the command. e.g. the Java is unzipped into c/java21, then the path will be c/java21/jdk-21/bin, the running command will be :
+Step 2.
+Add the path to your unzipped Java bin directory before running the command. e.g. the Java is unzipped into c/java21, then the path will be c/java21/jdk-21/bin, the running command will be :

 `path=c/java21/jdk-21/bin`